eight04/rollup-plugin-cjs-es/README.md

        ^
 ```

-> Although the bundle is created, it is unusable in this case.
+That is because cjs-es tends to import named exports by default.

+To solve this problem, the plugin generates a `.cjsescache` file when a build is finished (whether it succeeded or not), which record the export type of each imported module.
+In the next build, it will read the cache file and determine the export type according to the cache.

-That is because cjs-es tends to import named export by default.
-To fix it, [mark the require as `// default`](https://github.com/eight04/cjs-es#import-style), or use `exportType` option to tell the plugin that *foo.js* exports default member:
+You can also use `exportType` option to tell the plugin that *foo.js* exports default member manually:

 ```js
 {